richard-costa/richard-costa.github.io/old_posts/2021-11-01-quantum-net-quantum-opt.md

 I'm not sure what he meant, but I guess he's talking about what is called the _Riesz Representation Theorem_ [^2].
 This is a nice theorem which plays a role in the mathematical formulation of quantum mechanics, spefically on what's known as the Dirac notation.

-AA dollar sign $.
-Done.

-Just to give it a taste: say we have a vector space (think of it as a space formed by usual vectors.
+Say we have a vector space (think of it as a space formed by usual vectors).
 Let's call this vector space $V$.
 In finite dimensions we can build another space  $W$ which is isomorphic [^3] to $V$.
-In this new space $W$, vectors are linear functions and those functions take as input the vectors belonging to $V$ and return numbers (this type of function is called a _linear functional_).
+In this new space $W$, vectors are linear functions and those functions take as input vectors belonging to $V$ and return numbers (this type of function is called a _linear functional_).
 This set of vectors (functionals) is called the _dual space_.
 What the Riesz Theorem states is that for some vector spaces satisfying some conditions, every linear (and continous) functional in the dual space can be put in the form of an inner product, which for the usual euclidean 3D space is just the familiar dot product.

 The second passage is